 In another American study, blackstrap molasses was found to have a higher level of antioxidants, which could be beneficial in the treatment of cancer (7).

-According to a report published by the Harvard Medical School, intake of calcium is associated with a reduced risk of colorectal cancer.
+According to a report published by the Harvard Medical School, intake of calcium is associated with a reduced risk of colorectal canceri XA rectum cancer in which the cells in the colon or rectum grow excessively and disrupt normal bodily function. .
 Blackstrap molasses, being a good source of calcium, can play a role in this regard (8).
+Along with cancer prevention, it also has an anti-tumor effect (9).

 Though the evidence is not clear, preliminary research suggests that there could be an association between iron and cancer (especially breast cancer).
-Hence, consuming blackstrap molasses (it being a good source of iron) with regard to cancer must be considered only after consulting your doctor (9).
+Hence, consuming blackstrap molasses (it being a good source of iron) with regard to cancer must be considered only after consulting your doctor (10).
+It is worthwhile to request a lab panel including iron, Hgb, Hct, ferritini XA blood protein containing iron.
+Ferritin tests are taken by the doctors to determine the level of iron in the blood of a patient. , and TIBC.
+These values can help in deciding if additional iron is warranted.

 Blackstrap molasses is found to contain lactic acid, which can play the role of a natural acne treatment.
 The consumption of blackstrap molasses also accelerated the healing time of wounds – this ultimately helps your skin become fresh and clear.

-Just two spoons of blackstrap molasses contain about 13.2 percent of our RDA of iron, which is required by our bodies to carry oxygen to the blood cells.
-This would be a great benefit for pregnant women.
-Also, if you have low iron levels during your pregnancy, you risk preterm delivery, or your baby might be underweight during delivery.
+Just two tablespoons of blackstrap molasses contain about 13.2 percent of our RDA of iron, which is required by our bodies to carry oxygen to the blood cells.
+This is a great benefit for pregnant women.
+Also, many women have low iron levels during pregnancy, thus increasing the risk for preterm delivery or low birthweight.

-According to the Harvard School of Public Health, daily intake of iron reduces the risk of low birth weight (12).
-More research throws light on how important iron is for pregnant women, as the nutrient is supplied to the growing fetus and placenta, and is also beneficial in increasing the maternal red cell mass (13).
+According to the Harvard School of Public Health, daily intake of iron reduces the risk of low birth weight (13).
+More research throws light on how important iron is for pregnant women, as the nutrient is supplied to the growing fetus and placenta, and is also beneficial in increasing the maternal red blood cell mass (14).

 6. Can Ease Menstrual Pain